Overdrive-Consulting/overdrive-exec-devkit/commands/interview.md

 ---
-description: Interview me about the plan
+description: conduct detailed interview about a feature plan
 argument-hint: [plan-file]
 ---